mgreiler/se-unlocked/Transcripts/EP_42_Karl_Hughes.md

 But before I start, I want to let you know of the new and upcoming code review workshops where you can puches individual tickets.
-This workshops are great for people who don't want to organise a workshop for the whole team, or who want to learn together developers from defferent companies all around the world.
+This workshops are great for people who don't want to organise a workshop for the whole team, or who want to learn together developers with from different companies all around the world.
 My next workshop will start again at the end of September.
 To find out more, please go to awesomecodereviews.com.
 I will also link it to the show notes, but now back to Karl.
 Karl is the software engineer who turned it entrepreneur in the midst